molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 | Attribute| An attribute describes the charcteristics of a data item in an entity |Like a column in a database||

 ### <a name="upload"></a> Data upload
 The upload module is the place in MOLGENIS where you can upload your data into the MOLGENIS application.
-When you have the permissions, you will see the upload menu item.
+If you have the permissions, you will see the upload menu item.

 ![Upload menu item](images/upload/upload-menu-item.png?raw=true, "upload menu item")